SmartBear/readyapi4j/README.md

 4. [Dive into the javadocs](http://smartbear.github.io/readyapi4j/apidocs/) to get an overview of the Java API

 ## Groovy DSL for creating and executing API tests
-ReadyApi4J provides a Groovy DSL to create and execute API test locally or on TestServer.
+ReadyApi4J provides a Groovy DSL to create and execute API tests locally or on TestServer.
-Following steps explain how recipe are created and executed using DSL.
+The following steps explain how to use this DSL in a JUnit test.

 1. Add the following Maven dependency to your project: